Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

     - Necessary causation
     - Sufficient causation
     - Necessary-and-sufficient causation
-- Counterfactual: if the first object had not been, the second had never existed.
+- *Counterfactual*: if the first object had not been, the second had never existed.
 - Where regularities can only be observed, counterfactuals can only be imagined.
 - Humans make counterfactual judgments without much issue.
 We can even treat them as if they exist by envisioning possible worlds in which they are true.
 - Envisioning possible worlds is a capability that has gone unnoticed by people.